What are Hypobaric Chamber Benefits?

 The hypoxic state is made possible by a sophisticated, computer-controlled pumping system which creates constant and rapid pressure changes within the CVAC pod.
 The barometric pressure is adjusted during your CVAC therapy session to simulate increases and decreases in altitude, that range from sea level to over 22,500 feet.

-What Are The Benefits of a CVAC Hypobaric Chamber Session?
+The CVAC Hypobaric Chamber Session

-It is thought that spending 20 minutes in the pod just three times a week can improve circulation, boost oxygen-rich blood cells, remove lactic acid and potentially stimulate mitochondrial biogenesis and stem-cell production.
+It is thought that spending 20 minutes in the pod just three times a week can improve circulation, boost oxygen-rich blood cells, reduce lactic acid, and potentially stimulate mitochondrial biogenesis and stem-cell production.

 Who Can Benefit From CVAC Therapy?

-The therapy has been used by athletes to improve the efficiency of their fitness workout or training regimen, increase their power and endurance, and improve their recovery time.
+CVAC therapy has been used by athletes to improve the efficiency of their fitness workouts and training regimen, to increase their power and endurance, and to improve their recovery time.

-How Does the CVAC Work?
+How Does a CVAC Session Work?

 The therapy is easy.
 All you need to do is sit and relax in the pod, while an external pump adjusts the barometric pressure inside, simulating increases and decreases in altitude.

 But that’s not where the science ends.
 As the pump forces the pressure to go down, the amount of breathable air available decreases too.
 In this controlled environment, the patient is taken through a range of altitudes – from sea level, to 22,500 feet – with intermediate heights along the way.

-CVAC Vs. Standard Hypobaric Chambers
+CVAC Chambers: Not Your Standard Hyperbaric Chambers

-As far back as 1922, athletes have long used hypobaric chambers to increase performance and recovery. hypobaric technology was key to the success of the first Everest expedition, as British climbers tested themselves in an Oxford University pressure chamber during their preparation.
+As far back as 1922, athletes have used hyperbaric chambers to increase performance and recovery.
+Hyperbaric technology was thought of as a key to the success of the first Everest expedition, as British climbers tested themselves in an Oxford University pressure chamber during their preparation.